Surface Approximation via Asymptotic Optimal Geometric Partition: Application to Remeshing

-Based on the optimal partition, our polygonal mesh generation algorithm is in the same spirit as VSA~\cite{Cohen-Steiner:2004:VSA}: First, each cluster is attached with a plane proxy defined by the centroid and the smallest eigenvector direction of the corresponding cluster.
-These planes together serve as the optimal surface approximation.
+Due to its asymptotic behavior for piecewise-linear approximation, our partition result is straightforward to be extended to polygonal remeshing: First, each cluster is attached with a plane proxy defined by the centroid and the smallest eigenvector direction from the covariance matrix.
 Secondly, anchor vertices are created to represent the original vertices where three or more regions meet.
 For each anchor vertex, its spatial position is set as the average of all the projections from the original vertices onto its neighboring plane proxies.
 Thirdly, the anchor vertices are connected based on the neighboring cluster information and are sorted into a polygon with respect to the original mesh's orientation.

-The extracted polygonal meshes from the Ellipsoid surface and the Hand surface are shown in Fig.~\ref{fig:tri_ellipsoid}(a) and Fig.~\ref{fig:hand_partition}(b) respectively.
-Even though each polygon is not necessarily flat since the anchor vertex is the average of all projections.
-As reported in the VSA paper~\cite{Cohen-Steiner:2004:VSA}, this vertex enhancement technique generally improves the approximation accuracy of polygons and each polygon is indeed nearly flat.
-Also, it preserves the open boundaries on the given surface as shown in Fig.~\ref{fig:hand_partition}(b).
+Fig.~\ref{fig:fandisk} illustrates the constructed polygons on the Fandisk model.
+On the original Fandisk model in Fig.~\ref{fig:fandisk}(a), the vertices of the blended regions are irregularly distributed.
+Our algorithm runs on the interpolated model (838k faces) using the midpoints of the edges.
+Note the blended regions contain non-neglectable local features due to the insufficient sampling of the initial model.
+When the cluster number is 500, since each patch is relatively small, the sampling pattern influences the partition result in Fig.~\ref{fig:fandisk}(b).
+When the cluster number becomes 100, the result is not significantly affected by these local features.
+For practical model with reasonable sampling rate, the cluster number is no longer limited to a small one.

+Even though the constructed polygons are not necessarily flat, they are nearly flat as shown in Fig.~\ref{fig:hand_partition} and Fig.~\ref{fig:fandisk}.
+As quantitatively measured in planar hexagonal meshing~\cite{Li15}, the planarity error (PE) of each face is evaluated as the largest distance between any vertices and its fitting plane.
+In Tab.~\ref{tab:PE_statistics}, we provide the maximum and average planarity error measures in the unit of the diagonal of the model{\rq}s bounding box.